syncfusion-content/wpf-docs/wpf/CurrencyTextBox/Layout-and-Behavior-Related-Features.md

 The Foreground of the CurrencyTextBox can be customized based on the Value property.
 When Negative value is assigned to the Value property, then automatically the NegativeForeground value gets assigned to the Foreground property.

-> Note: The NegativeForeground in the CurrencyTextBox can be enabled by setting the ApplyNegativeForeground property to true.
+N> The NegativeForeground in the CurrencyTextBox can be enabled by setting the ApplyNegativeForeground property to true.

 {% highlight xml %}